 Itinerary in a nutshell

-Our journey lasted 15 days.
+Our trip lasted 15 days.

-Despite the particular period - and wanting to avoid crowded places as much as possible - we wanted to dedicate a few days to the major sites of interest - Arkadi Monastery, Rethymno fortress, Psycrho, Spinalonga Island and Knossos Palace.
+Despite the particular period – and wanting to avoid crowded places as much as possible – we wanted to dedicate a few days to the major sites of interest – Arkadi Monastery, Rethymno Fortress, Psycrho, Spinalonga Island and Knossos Palace.

 If you are curious to find out more, here are the stages of our journey day by day.